Haarlem/haarlem.github.io/README.md

 ---
 title: Zaakregistratiecomponent
 abstract: Component for storing and serving 'cases' compliant with the GEMMA RGBZ, RSGB and ImZTC standards.
+tags: hlm # Add HLM for it to be added to the HLM overview on the HLM page
+hlmLayers: 4 5 # The layers in the HLM architecture that this project touches seperated by spaces
 ---
 ```